 Using a written contract is recommended, yet not absolutely required in all circumstances.
 Clearly, creating a contract takes a bit more time and effort to initiate.

-You should always have a clear written agreement though.
+You should always have a clear written influencer contract though.
 Despite not being a legally binding document, a written log stored through email may suffice for less complicated situations.

 For example, if you are remitting for one post (or a sequence of posts) or offering a complimentary product in return for advertisement, you might opt to use a succinct emailed contract.
 In order to expedite the process and take the first steps without being held back by bureaucracy, you should do it that way.